bisq-network/bisq/doc/DEV_SETUP.md

 --daoActivated: If set to true it enables the DAO mode.
 For testnet and regtest it is enabled by default.
 --genesisBlockHeight: If set it overrides the hard coded block height of the genesis tx.
 Set it to your local genesis tx height.
 --genesisTxId: If set it overrides the hard coded genesis tx ID.
 Set it to your local genesis tx ID.
---fullDaoNode: If true it enabled full DAO node mode (in contrast to default lite node mode).
+--fullDaoNode: If true it enables full DAO node mode (in contrast to default lite node mode).
 At least one seed node must be running as a full DAO node to support other lite nodes.
 --rpcUser: RPC user as defined in bitcoin.conf
 --rpcPassword: RPC pw as defined in bitcoin.conf
 --rpcPort: RPC port.
 For regtest 18443